2024–25 Rider Broncs women's basketball team

-The 2024–25 Rider Broncs women's basketball team represents Rider University during the 2024–25 NCAA Division I women's basketball season.
-The Broncs, led by 18th-year head coach Lynn Milligan, play their home games at the Alumni Gymnasium in Lawrenceville, New Jersey as members of the Metro Atlantic Athletic Conference.
+The 2024–25 Rider Broncs women's basketball team represented Rider University during the 2024–25 NCAA Division I women's basketball season.
+The Broncs, led by 18th-year head coach Lynn Milligan, played their home games at the Alumni Gymnasium in Lawrenceville, New Jersey as members of the Metro Atlantic Athletic Conference.

 Previous season

 The Broncs finished the 2023–24 season 10–21, 6–14 in MAAC play, to finish in a tie for eighth place.
 They defeated Iona before falling to top-seeded and eventual tournament champions Fairfield in the quarterfinals of the MAAC tournament.